mluthfialhadi/Poor-people-2DLIDAR/README.md

 # Poor-people-2DLIDAR
-Open Source LIDAR based on stm32 bluepill, vl53l1x, stepper motor NEMA17
+Open Source LIDAR based on stm32 bluepill, vl53l1x, stepper motor NEMA17 using Arduino environment

 This is my final project for my bachelor degree.
 It seems like a simple things.
 But, when you try to design all of it, it feels hard hahaha.